 CSR initiatives have also taken a more direct form when it comes to helping keyworkers.
 This includes campaigns donating proceeds to charitable initiatives – such as the new CarryOn Sparkling CBD Drink, supporting the Angel Relief Fund for US hospitality workers – to initiatives providing discounts to keyworkers, including Princes Hero Pack – an assortment of canned foods delivered direct to consumer (DTC) via the UK’s Blue Light Card scheme.

-While companies should also be wary of damage to brand reputation if any Covid-19 campaign is viewed as opportunistic or a form of virtue-signalling, rather than a sincere and genuine effort to support good cause, such initiatives can also help brands garner valuable positive public attention, especially if they chime with the prevailing public mood.
+While companies should be wary of damage to brand reputation if any Covid-19 campaign is viewed as opportunistic or a form of virtue-signalling, rather than a sincere and genuine effort to support good causes, such initiatives can also help brands garner valuable positive public attention, especially if they chime with the prevailing public mood.

 THE RISK-AVERSE CONSUMER